Skip to content

 DISM /Online /Cleanup-Image /RestoreHealth

-We tested this on a Windows 10 PC where other fixes didn’t work.
-SFC found and repaired 5 corrupted files.
-After restarting, Windows updates installed successfully.
+When other fixes don’t work, SFC can find and repair corrupted system files, and updates usually install after a restart.
 Microsoft’s System File Checker guidance gives the supported DISM and SFC sequence for repairing missing or corrupted system files.

 For more on other Windows Update errors and update installation failures, check our related guides.

-If you also hit Windows boot problems or activation issues after an update attempt, those walkthroughs cover the most common driver, license, and partition fixes we’ve seen on both Windows 10 and 11 builds.
+If you also hit Windows boot problems or activation issues after an update attempt, those walkthroughs cover the most common driver, license, and partition fixes on both Windows 10 and 11 builds.

 Upgrading?
 See upgrade errors.